adopted-ember-addons/emberx-select/README.md

 `<XSelect>` 4.0 ships with an entirely new test helper that goes beyond just allowing you to select an option.
 It allows you to interact with your `<select>` element in all different ways.
-For example in tests if you need to assert your first options `disabled` or not:
+For example, if you need to assert your first option is `disabled` or not:

 ```javascript